fishcu/sgs-shader/README.md

 ## Presets explained
 The following presets are available:
-- sgs_DEFAULT: The default preset.
+- `sgs_DEFAULT`: The default preset.
 Optimized for 240p resolution content on 4k displays.
 However, it will also work for other input and output resolutions ("freescale" behavior).
-- sgs_force_320x240: This samples the input at a fixed resolution of 320 x 240 pixels.
+- `sgs_force_320x240`: This samples the input at a fixed resolution of 320 x 240 pixels.
 Can be used with higher resolution content to achieve a 240p look.
-- sgs_potato_pc: Same as the default preset, but renders at a lower internal resolution.
+- `sgs_potato_pc`: Same as the default preset, but renders at a lower internal resolution.
 This should be used if the default preset runs too slow on your computer.
-- sgs_super_high_res: Same as the default preset, but renders at a much higher resolution.
+- `sgs_super_high_res`: Same as the default preset, but renders at a much higher resolution.
 Ideal for running on beefy computers or 8k resolution displays, or for rendering small sprites.
 May crash on older GPUs that do not support large textures.

 ## Ensuring sharp scaling
 Make sure to have the following parameters set in the video settings for the best video quality: